France declares public health state of emergency over COVID-19 | Health

 France declares public health state of emergency over COVID-19

+The French government on Wednesday declared a public health state of emergency, giving officials greater powers to impose new measures to contain the spread of COVID-19.
+"The COVID-19 epidemic constitutes a public health disaster which, by its character and its severity, puts at risk the health of the population," the government said in a statement announcing the state of emergency.

-Announcing the decision in a statement, the government said the epidemic was a public health disaster which endangered the health of the population and justified the adoption of strict measures.
-The government's statement did not say what action it would take, but the adoption of the state of emergency gives the authorities statutory power to impose tough measures.
+"It justifies the declaration of a state of emergency so that measures can be adopted ... which are strictly proportionate to the public health risks."
+The statement did not say what action the government would take, but the adoption of a state of emergency gives the authorities statutory powers to impose tough measures.

-French President Emmanuel Macron is expected to detail the measures being planned when he gives an interview on national television at around 8:00 pm (1800 GMT) on Wednesday.
-French media reported that a nightly curfew between 9:00 pm and 6:00 am was one of the measures Macron would unveil.
+President Emmanuel Macron is expected to detail the measures being planned when he gives an interview on national television at around 8 p.m.
+(1800 GMT) on Wednesday.
+French media reported that a night curfew between 9 p.m. and 6 a.m. was one of the measures Macron would unveil.

+The French government previously declared a public health state of emergency in March this year, when hospitalisations caused by the epidemic were near their peak.
+At the time, the authorities used their extra powers to order people to stay at home except for essential work, buying food or taking one hour of daily exercise.

+The state of emergency was lifted in mainland France in July, after the number of COVID-19 cases subsided.
+But since then, the disease has surged back, with Prime Minister Jean Castex saying France was in the midst of the second wave of the virus.

 - READ MORE ON: